Project00l0/Notepad/README.md

 # Notepad

-This is a a simple Notepad project made using react.
-It is also an online HTML editor and you can input html codes on the notepad and you can also view the output of your html code.
+This is a simple Notepad project created with React, specifically designed to serve as an online HTML editor.
+You can input HTML code into the notepad and instantly preview the live output, simplifying your web development process.
+This site proves invaluable when you need to test HTML codes or CSS without the hassle of creating separate files.